 You can easily build the circle jig in a few hours.
 The material does not cost much and is easily available in local stores.
 This method may seem cumbersome at first, but cutting a circle on a table saw is quick and the result is very good.

-Adjustable Table Saw Circle Jig Video
+Adjustable Table Saw Circle Cutting Jig Video

 If you want to see how it is done, watch the video below for a step-by-step guide on how to make an adjustable table saw circle cutting jig.